-- 1. Login to a PC on the NWFSC network or use a VPN set up by IT. - 2.
-Access the NWFSC web page: https://www.nwfsc.edu/ - 3.
-Scroll to the bottom of the page to find the B9 Faculty link. - 4. - 5.
-Enter your Username and Password and click the LOGIN button. - Choose the second option in the bulleted list, "Faculty Attendance Tracking." - 7.
+- 5. Enter your Username and Password and click the LOGIN button. - 6.
+Choose the second option in the bulleted list, "Attendance Tracking." - 7.
 From the Attendance Tracking homepage, select the Take Roll button on the course line for the course you want to review. - 8.
-The Take Roll page will display the students registered in the course. - 9.
+The Take Roll page will display the students registered in the course.